FewKinG/juggernaut/README.md

 have additional unknown issues.
 For example the keypools are not automatically cleaned for now (that is if a key is added but never redeemed it will stay in the pool even after the lifespan has expired.
 It will only be deleted once a client tries to redeem it or the juggernaut server is restarted).

+Also note that the security of this mechanism strongly depends on the cryptographic strength of your keys and their lifetime.
+Using simple_uuid might not be the best idea there.

 ##Full examples